pure-zero/terms-of-service-checker/README.md

+# Terms of service summary

+Project to test out sevlte as a candidate for extension development.

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.